Architecture

-Ceramic infills for the John Lewis façade in Leeds
+Ceramic Tiles for the John Lewis façade in Leeds

 The buildings appear as three distinct elements with individual identities that relate to each other and the vernacular of Leeds.